 Medical device packaging standards will play a fundamental role in the safe delivery of treatment from the manufacturer to its final clients.
 For these reasons, it is important to choose the proper packaging to ensure the integrity of the product and to prevent damages during the distribution cycle.

 Thus, medical device manufacturer has to face with medical device packaging requirements to protect high-value products and must also comply with health and safety regulations.
 At this point, packaging validation requirements for medical devices are so important in order to comply with the approved standards for medical device packaging.
 Well-designed packaging is therefore fundamental to be in line with the international regulations and are fit to pass the main testing standards.

 Improperly designed and validated packaging can even derail a product.
 A package that holds a sterile medical device not only has to arrive at the hospital or clinic free of holes, tears and broken seals, it also has to withstand sitting on a shelf, possibly for years, without breaking down.

-The proper election of packaging will ensure the integrity of the product and prevent damages during the distribution cycle.
+The proper selection of packaging will ensure the integrity of the product and prevent damages during the distribution cycle.

 Which medical device packaging standards are on the market right now

-There are few medical packaging standards on the market that fits the requirements of the Medical Devices Regulation (MDR) of the European Union and the U.S. Food and Drug Administration (FDA) in U.S.
+There are few medical packaging standards on the market that fits the requirements of the Medical Devices Regulation (MDR) of the European Union and the U.S. Food and Drug Administration (FDA) in the U.S.

 The type of regulations that apply will depend on the kind of device and due to of the kind of packaging used to protect it.
 Some of the standards for packaging are: